Grothendieck-Verdier functors: Introduction

-Moreover, upon specialization to \emph{rigid} monoidal categories, the $2$-equivalence provides a new characterization of Frobenius monoidal functors $U\colon (\cC,\otimes,1) \to (\cD,\otimes,1)$, as defined in \cite{NoteOnFrobMonFunctors} and recalled in Definition~\ref{def: Frobenius monoidal functor}: namely, such functors are precisely lax monoidal functors equipped with a Frobenius form $U(1)\to 1$ (Remark~\ref{rem: rigid case of 2-equivalence}).
+Moreover, upon specialization to \emph{rigid} monoidal categories, the \(2\)-equivalence provides a new characterization of Frobenius monoidal functors \(U\colon (\cC,\otimes,1) \to (\cD,\otimes,1)\), as defined in \cite{NoteOnFrobMonFunctors} and recalled in Definition~\ref{def: Frobenius monoidal functor}: namely, such functors are precisely lax monoidal functors equipped with a Frobenius form \(U(1)\to 1\) (Remark~\ref{rem: rigid case of 2-equivalence}).

-\textit{\textbf{Adding braided structure.}} The above $2$-equivalence lifts to braided categories and functors: Let $\mathsf{BrGV}$ be the $(2,1)$-category of braided GV-categories (Definition~\ref{def: braided GV}), braided GV-functors (Definition~\ref{def: braided GV functor}), and their morphisms.
-Let $\mathsf{BrLDN}$ be the $(2,1)$-category of braided linearly distributive categories with negation (Definition~\ref{def:braided LD-category}), in the sense of \cite{MelCatSem}, braided Frobenius linearly distributive functors (Definition~\ref{def: braided Frobenius LD-functor}), and their morphisms. \begin{thdthm}[Theorem~\ref{thm: braided GV=braided LDneg}] \(\mathsf{BrGV}\) and \(\mathsf{BrLDN}\) are {\(2\)-equivalent}.
-The \(2\)-equivalence can be chosen to strictly commute with the forgetful \(2\)-functors to the \(2\)-category \(\mathsf{BrMonCat}_l\) of braided monoidal categories, braided lax monoidal functors, and monoidal natural transformations:
+\textit{\textbf{Adding braided structure.}} The above \(2\)-equivalence lifts to braided categories and functors: Let \(\mathsf{BrGV}\) be the \((2,1)\)-category of braided GV-categories (Definition~\ref{def: braided GV}), braided GV-functors (Definition~\ref{def: braided GV functor}), and their morphisms.
+Let \(\mathsf{BrLDN}\) be the \((2,1)\)-category of braided linearly distributive categories with negation (Definition~\ref{def:braided LD-category}), in the sense of \cite{MelCatSem}, braided Frobenius linearly distributive functors (Definition~\ref{def: braided Frobenius LD-functor}), and their morphisms.